ElevenFifty/EFTools/README.md

 ##Features
 ####Working with a REST Backend
-EFTools greatly simplifies the process of interacting with a REST backend service by giving you the following: EFWebServices, EFWebProtocol, and EFNetworkModel.
+EFTools greatly simplifies the process of interacting with a REST backend service by giving you the following: EFWebServices and EFNetworkModel (EFWebProtocol is no more!).

 To use these, we first start with the EFNetworkModel protocol.
 This will drive the connection process.
 Here is an example class: